Boosting the convergence of low-variance DSMC by GSIS: Numerical tests for the Poiseuille flow and thermal transpiration

 \subsection{Algorithm validation and efficiency assessment}

-It is noted from the source term~\eqref{eq:source} that the velocity distribution function $\hat{h}$ is an odd function of $\hat{c}_3$.
-Thus, the perturbed density and temperature become zero, and the corresponding terms in the linearized BGK collision operator~\eqref{eq:L_BGK} vanish.
-Therefore, only the flow velocity has to be solved from the synthetic equation to boost the convergence.
-To this end, the moment equation in Eq.~\eqref{eq:Evolution} can be reduced to
+It is noted from the source terms~\eqref{eq:source} of the Poiseuille flows and thermal transpiration that the velocity distribution function $\hat{h}$ in the steady state is an odd function of $\hat{c}_3$.
+Thus, the perturbed density and temperature become zero.
+Therefore, only the flow velocity has to be solved from the synthetic equation to boost convergence.
+To this end, the moment equation in Eq.~\eqref{eq:Evolution} is reduced to

 and the constitutive relation \eqref{eq:stress} of the shear stress remains unchanged in the presence of the source term~\eqref{eq:source}: